nveeresh133/doc-project/README.md

 - Grafana
 - EFK

-## Tools and Definitions
+## Tools and Description
-This guide uses the following terms and definitions:
+This guide uses the following terms and description:
  | Tools | Description |
 | ------ | ------ |
 | AWS | AWS Amazon Web Services (AWS) is a secure cloud services platform, offering compute power, database storage, content delivery and other functionality to help businesses scale and grow. |